SUSE/supportutils-plugin-ha-sap/README.md

 This project is currently released to SLE12 and SLE15 Codestream.

+# Additional information:

+Additional information can be found in the TID 000020279 https://www.suse.com/de-de/support/kb/doc/?id=000020279

 # Install, rpm and release:

 Released rpms can be found in the official repositories.